 Course Duration: 4 1/2 days.

-Our Introduction to Woodworking course is suitable for complete beginners through to those looking to further develop their woodworking skills, the course delivers training through practical projects, which can then be applied in both the workplace and at home.
-Areas covered: Working with hand tools and their maintenance; Timber preparation; Sawing and chiselling; Halving joints; Mortice and tenons and the use of adhesives.
-On completion of this introductory course many make the decision to progress on to our 12-week joinery course, the Foundation stone of our full-time courses in Boatbuilding and Furniture.
+Our Introduction to Woodworking course is the ideal course for both complete beginners and those looking to further develop their woodworking skills.
+The course delivers training through practical projects, which can be applied in both the workplace and at home.

 Today’s boat builder needs a wide variety of skills.
 You must understand the proper use of wood and G.R.P. (glass reinforced plastics), and must have an understanding of how engines, plumbing and electrics systems are installed.
 You must know how to cost your work.
 You must be aware of new technology and yet be able to repair or restore boats built fifty years ago or more.